bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.mutators.md

 }
 ```

-then the spaceship is created by returning a variation of the previous branch's value.
+then the spaceship is created by returning a variation of the previous $branch's value.
 There is a technical possiblity that
-if the mutator is the first branch in the $tree (the "root") there will be no previous value - but if you insure an inital value
+if the mutator is the first $branch in the $tree (the "$root") there will be no previous value - but if you insure an inital value
 in the constructor this doesn't acutally happen.

-Is this value cached? "yes but" only the topmost branch keeps a local copy of its output; (more detail in [README.caching.md](./README.caching.md))
+Is this value cached? "yes but" only the topmost $branch keeps a local copy of its output; (more detail in [README.caching.md](./README.caching.md))

 ## Mutators are lazy